Offline Installation of Kubeapps ¶

 - [Optional] Have one or more offline Package Repositories.

-Latest version of this chart available at the Bitnami Chart Repository
+x.y.zmust be replaced by the latest version of the Kubeapps chart available at the Bitnami Chart Repository

 registry: docker.io repository: bitnami/nginx tag: 1.19.2-debian-10-r32

-For simplicity, in this guide, we use a single-node cluster created with
+For simplicity, in this guide, use a single-node cluster created with

 Kubernetes in Docker (

-.
-In this environment, as the images have to be preloaded, we first have to pull the images (
+, using a namespace called “kubeapps”.
+In this environment, the images have to be pre-loaded: - first, pull the images (

-docker pull) and next load them into the cluster (
+docker pull), - next load them into the cluster (

 docker pull bitnami/nginx:1.19.2-debian-10-r32 kind load docker-image bitnami/nginx:1.19.2-debian-10-r32